cscart/docs/en/user_guide/payment_methods/paypal_commerce_platform.rst

 #.
 When the customer clicks one of the buttons, he goes to the PayPal checkout page, where he pays for his order.

 #.
 PayPal automatically splits all the money between the marketplace and the vendors whose products were bought.
-Depending on your choice, it can happen immediately, or PayPal can hold the vendor's money up to 28 days.
+The marketplace owner doesn’t have to transfer money manually.

 How to Configure the Payment Method
 ===================================